FREDE: Anytime Graph Embeddings: Abstract

 \section{Abstract}

-Low-dimensional representations, or \emph{embeddings}, of a graph's nodes facilitate \pkw{data mining} tasks. \pkw{Known embedding methods explicitly or implicitly rely on a similarity measure} among nodes. \pkw{As the similarity matrix is quadratic, a tradeoff between space complexity and embedding quality arises; past research initially opted for heuristics and linear\hyp{}transform factorizations, which allow for linear space but compromise on quality; recent research has proposed a quadratic-space solution as a viable option too.}

-In this paper we \pkw{observe that embedding methods effectively \pk{aim to} preserve the covariance among the rows of a similarity matrix, and raise the question: is there a method that combines (i) linear space complexity, (ii) a \pk{nonlinear} transform as its basis, and (iii) \pkn{nontrivial} quality guarantees?
-We answer this question in the affirmative, with} \ourwork (\emph{FREquent Directions Embedding}), \pkn{a sketching\hyp{}based method} \pkw{that \pkw{iteratively} improves on quality while processing rows of the similarity matrix individually; thereby, it provides, \emph{at any iteration}, column-covariance approximation guarantees \pkn{that are, in due course, almost indistinguishable from those of the optimal row-covariance approximation by SVD}.} Our experimental evaluation on variably sized networks shows that \ourwork performs as well as SVD \pkw{and competitively against current state\hyp{}of\hyp{}the\hyp{}art methods in diverse data mining tasks, even when it derives an embedding based on only 10\% of node similarities.}
+Low-dimensional representations, or \emph{embeddings}, of a graph's nodes \pkv{facilitate several practical data science and data engineering tasks.
+As such embeddings} \pkw{rely, explicitly or implicitly, on a similarity measure} among nodes, \pkv{they require the computation of a quadratic similarity matrix, inducing} \pkw{a tradeoff between space complexity and embedding quality. \pkv{To date, no graph embedding work combines (i) linear space complexity, (ii) a nonlinear transform as its basis, and (iii) nontrivial quality guarantees.}} In this paper we \pki{introduce \ourwork (\emph{FREquent Directions Embedding}), \pkv{a graph embedding based on matrix sketching that combines those three desiderata.}} \pki{Starting out from the observation} \pkw{that embedding methods \pk{aim to} preserve the covariance among the rows of a similarity matrix}, \ourwork{} \pkw{iteratively improves on quality while individually processing rows of \pkv{a nonlinearly transformed PPR similarity matrix derived from a state-of-the-art graph embedding method} and provides, \emph{at any iteration}, column-covariance approximation guarantees \pkn{in due course almost indistinguishable from those of the optimal approximation by SVD}.} Our experimental evaluation on variably sized networks shows that \ourwork performs almost as well as SVD \pkw{and competitively against state\hyp{}of\hyp{}the\hyp{}art embedding methods in diverse data science tasks, even when it is based on as little as 10\% of node similarities.}